Carla Hayden: Librarian of Congress

 As librarian of Congress, Hayden said she hoped to continue "the movement to open the treasure chest that is the Library of Congress," and that much of her early effort would focus on building and retaining staff.
 In the first five years, she also focused on digitization, especially of rare collections.

-Hayden aspired to modernize access to the institution.
-In a press release by the ALA Washington Office, then-ALA president Julie Todaro said, "I believe that through her visionary leadership the Library of Congress will soon mirror society's rapidly changing information environment, while successfully preserving the cultural record of the United States."
-Hayden spoke specifically of her desire to reach people in rural areas and people with visual disabilities.
-Another one of her main goals was to improve the infrastructure and technological capacity of the Library of Congress.

 In January 2017, Hayden hosted four-year-old Daliyah Marie Arana as Librarian of Congress for the day.
 In October 2017, she hosted eight-year-old Adam Coffey as Librarian of Congress for the day.

-Termination as Librarian of Congress
+Termination

 On May 8, 2025, two days after she testified at the Senate Committee on Appropriations and the Committee on House Administration, Hayden was fired by President Trump via e-mail.

 Democratic House minority leader Hakeem Jeffries called the firing "unjust" and part of the "effort to ban books, whitewash American history, and turn back the clock".
 Representative Rosa DeLauro described Hayden as "a guardian of our nation's truth and intellectual legacy" and said that she had been "abruptly and callously fired", and urged her fellow members of Congress "to stand united in defending the integrity of the Library of Congress".

 It was reported that shortly before her dismissal, the American Accountability Foundation (AAF) had posted on X that: "The current #LibrarianOfCongress Carla Hayden is woke, anti-Trump, and promotes trans-ing kids", and she had earlier been targeted by the group with claims she had promoted access to books on "radical gender identity".
 At the May 9 White House press briefing, Karoline Leavitt said the reason for the firing was:

 We felt she did not fit the needs of the American people.
-There were quite concerning things that she had done at the Library of Congress in the pursuit of DEI and putting inappropriate books in the Library for children and we don't believe that she was serving the interests of the American taxpayer well, so, she has been removed from her position and the President is well within his rights to do that."
+There were quite concerning things that she had done at the Library of Congress in the pursuit of DEI and putting inappropriate books in the Library for children, and we don't believe that she was serving the interests of the American taxpayer well, so, she has been removed from her position and the President is well within his rights to do that."

 The Association of Research Libraries issued a statement about Hayden's transformational role at the Library of Congress noting, "Over nearly a decade of service, Dr. Hayden transformed the Library of Congress into a more open, accessible, and celebrated U.S. institution, while reaffirming its role as the people's library."